 - Where any individual who is engaged through a consultancy, contracting or labour hire company is already an employee of the University, all requirements of the Outside Work Policy must also be met.

-(13) If the Contractor or Casual is to be engaged directly with the approval of the Vice-Chancellor, Chief Operating Officer, Chief Financial Officer or Director, People and Workforce Strategy:
+(13) If the Contractor or Casual is to be engaged directly with the approval of the Vice-Chancellor, Chief Operating Officer, Chief Financial Officer or Chief People and Culture Officer:

 Top of Page